-The DISD Board of Trustees, in collaboration with the administration and staff of Lobit Middle School, continue to focus on the importance of family involvement and community engagement.
-Lobit Middle School strives to create and maintain a welcome atmosphere for parent and community engagement on all district sites.
-Our campus encourages meaningful collaboration with all stakeholders so that communication between home, school and the community is continuous and open.
-In order to ensure greater opportunities for student success, LMS supports:
+The DIS Board of Trustees, in collaboration with the administration and staff of Hughes Road Elementary, continues to focus on the importance of family involvement and community engagement.
+Hughes Road Elementary strives to create and maintain a welcoming atmosphere for parent and community involvement.
+Hughes Road Elementary encourages meaningful collaboration with all stakeholders so that communication between home, school, and the community is continuous and open.
+To ensure greater opportunities for student success, Hughes Road Elementary supports:

-- Strong parent involvement activities for all campuses, - · A positive working relationship between educators and families of all student groups and - Diverse communication channels between school and families.
+- · Strong parent involvement. - · A positive working relationship between educators and families of all student groups. - · Communication between school and families.